scope-ink/docs/content/company-information/4-how-are-insights-helpful.md

 ---
-title: "How are Insights Helpful?"
+title: "How are insights helpful?"
-metaTitle: "How are Isights Helpful? - Scope Docs"
+metaTitle: "How are Insights Helpful? - Scope Docs"
 metaDescription: "How are Insights from Scope.ink Helpful?"
 ---